calvinf/Bible-API-Thing/README.md

 Currently, verses can either be output to the screen or to MongoDB.
 I'm looking at ways to make the database part of these tools more modular.

 I create packs with a list of verses I want to retrieve.
-The script checks for the presence of the pack in my memcached instance.
+The script checks for the presence of the pack in my MongoDB instance.
 If it's there, I use it; otherwise, I make the call to the BibleSearch API and store it locally.
+Note: Bible API has restrictions around storage of data -- please abide by these rules, and include appropriate copyright and usage tracking information in your website if you use data from the API.

 ## Dependencies ##
 ### Gems ###